Champions League: Big names headed for Germany – DW – 08/30/2024

 Long league table

-Under the new format, all 36 teams are to be listed on one table during the league phase.
+Under the new format, all 36 teams will be listed on one table during the league phase.

 Following the eight matchdays, the top eight teams qualify directly for the round of 16, while the teams ranked ninth to 24th go into a playoff to determine the other eight.